-This unlikely pairing is my favorite for summer and with only a few more weeks left, why not give it a shot.
-Throw on your favorite summer-weight gingham plaid button down and a pair of nice plain front shorts, and done.
+This unlikely pairing is a favorite for summer and when the season’s right, why not give it a shot?
+Throw on your favorite summer-weight gingham plaid button-down and a pair of nice plain front shorts, and done.

 Dare I say even keep your shirt untucked while sporting the cufflinks?!
 I promise no fashion police will arrest you.

 The mix of casual and formal is a favorite of hipsters everywhere and good for any time of year.

 Whether you are headed to dinner with friends or grabbing a drink on a first date, this look is perfectly balanced and versatile no matter what the day (or night) has in store.

 3. Cufflinks and a Sports Coat

 As we head into the more business casual territory, cufflinks with a sports coat give you a chance to stand out in an otherwise unremarkable area of dress.

 So, take those fun cufflinks for a spin and use them as a conversation starter at a dreaded company mixer.
 Or, keep it more traditional and bring a pop of color to the basic blue blazer with some silk knot cufflinks.

 Of course, this one is the most obvious, but this is where you should challenge yourself to not fall into the same old boring routine of formality.
 Skip the tie with your suit and make your cufflinks the star accessory.

 Change out the standard plain white shirt for one with a great pattern or texture (and of course French cuffs) and keep it classic with the heirloom quality cufflinks.